-- Is the schoolwide action plan organized around growth targets and benchmarks for all appropriate student subgroups? - Do the schoolwide action plan sections address the learning needs of all students as identified in the student/community profile? - Has the school integrated other initiatives to create one single comprehensive schoolwide action plan? - Are resources dedicated to each growth target? - Is there an effective process in place to integrate the visiting committee suggestions into the schoolwide action plan after the visit? - Is there a sound follow-up process that will be used to monitor the accomplishment of the schoolwide action plan and modify as needed?
+- Is the schoolwide action plan organized around growth targets and benchmarks for all appropriate student subgroups? - Do the schoolwide action plan sections address the learning needs of students as identified in the student/community profile and the focus group findings? - Has the school integrated other initiatives to create one single comprehensive schoolwide action plan? - Are resources dedicated to each growth target? - Is there an effective process in place to integrate the visiting committee suggestions in the schoolwide action plan after the visit? - Is there a sound follow-up process that will be used to monitor the accomplishment of the schoolwide action plan and modify as needed?